 - Select the appropriate type of fall protection system.
 A fall protection system refers to equipment designed to control fall hazards.
 All fall protection systems either prevent a fall from occurring or safely arrest a fall.

 - Develop rescue/retrieval procedures.
-OSHA states that, “The employer shall provide for prompt rescue of employees in the event of a fall or shall assure that employees are able to rescue themselves.”
+OSHA states, “The employer shall provide for prompt rescue of employees in the event of a fall or shall assure that employees are able to rescue themselves.”
 Workers must be made aware that if they are exposed to fall hazards, they also will be provided with a means to be rescued or rescue themselves.
 The recommended goal for rescue subject contact is less than six minutes, per ANSI Z359.2-6.1.
 Options include self-rescue, assisted rescue, and assisted rescue with an aerial lift.

 - Develop an equipment inspection, maintenance, and storage program.
-All fall protection equipment, including harnesses, lanyards, and other connectors, must be visually inspected before each use.
+All fall protection equipment, including safety harnesses, lanyards, and other connectors, must be visually inspected before each use.

 In a nutshell…